lilwon/lilwon.github.io/_posts/2020-07-20-Building-my-own-Tower-PC.md

 PhotoShop, many virtual machines.
 So it was either purchase a gaming laptop or build my own PC...

-I based my build off of [Logical Increment's](https://www.logicalincrements.com/) Superb build.
+I based my build off [Logical Increment's](https://www.logicalincrements.com/) Superb build.
 Since COVID was happening, lots of PC parts were out of stock and prices were up.
 Thankfully I found most of my items on sale through /r/buildapcsales.